lupyuen/lupyuen.github.io/src/linux.md

 [(DIP Switch Labels are inverted: __"ON"__ actually means __"Low"__)](https://wiki.pine64.org/wiki/STAR64#Prototype_Bringup_Notes)

-# Boot Yocto on Star64
+# Boot Yocto Linux on Star64

+_What's Yocto Linux?_

+[__Yocto__](https://www.yoctoproject.org/) provides tools for creating a Custom Linux System.
+(Like for Star64)

+Yocto is like baking [__Sourdough Bread__](https://lupyuen.github.io/articles/sourdough)...

+We start with the base (Sourdough Starter + Flour), then we add seeds, nuts, fruits, chocolate, ...
+Baked into a delicious loaf that's uniquely ours!

+(Compare with Linux Distros, which is like buying a loaf of bread)

 TODO

-Yocto is like baking sourdough bread.
-Start with the base: We have the base sourdough starter, then we add flour, nuts, raisins, chocolate, ...
-To make it our own!

-Baked into a delicious loaf that's uniquely ours!

-Linux Distro is like buying a loaf of bread from the store

 Now we boot Yocto on Star64.